MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-global-parameters.md

 az interactive --only-show-errors
 ```

-In this output, the warning of "This command is in preview..." has not been returned.
+In this output, the warning of "This command is in preview..." hasn't been returned.

 ```output
 Any comments or concerns?
 You can use the 'feedback' command!
 We would greatly appreciate it.